xaviablaza/stellar-paper-wallet/README.md

 `python spw.py --design -k` creates a png of public/private keypair with design

-Example usage: `python spw.py d1 -k`
+Example usage: `python spw.py d1 -k`.
+The program will then ask you to paste in your secret key as an input, so that the secret key is not exposed in the command line history.

 ## Credit